Class of 2017

 Atticus Reynolds, percussion

 Atticus Reynolds (percussion) is a senior from Chapel Hill, N.C.
 After beginning percussion study at age 6, Atticus progressed quickly towards studies in drum set and the jazz tradition.
 He is a member of the UNC Jazz Band, UNC Jazz Combo A, and Charanga Carolina.
-In 2015, Atticus founded The NightShift, a neo-soul/hip-hop collective that has performed at UNC’s Memorial Hall and multiple other Triangle area venues.
-They recently released their debut EP entitled (J) Rowdy & The NightShift, featuring No9to5 Music emcee (J) Rowdy.
+His time at UNC-Chapel Hill led to an avid interest in Latin music and folkloric rhythm.
 Atticus spent Summer 2015 studying hand drums and African disasporic music at the Conservatory in Puerto Rico.
+In December 2015, he traveled back to San Juan, Puerto Rico, to record a full album of original music with Puerto Rican musicians.
+This album Ventana will be out in Summer 2017.
 A working musician in the Triangle area, Atticus is active in many genres of music as well as providing drum instruction to local youth.
-He is pursuing a Bachelor of Music degree with minors in entrepreneurship and African American studies.
+He is pursuing a Bachelor of Music degree with a minor in entrepreneurship.
 Atticus is a student of Juan Álamo.